rubyonjets/jets/docs/quick-start.md

 title: Quick Start
 ---

 In a hurry?
 No problem!
-Here's a quick start to get you going now.
+Here's a quick start to get going.

 {% highlight bash %}
 jets new demo